-Before commencing her presentation Louise Nurser, Lancashire County Council, gave an update on the National Planning Policy Framework and stated that the inspector has asked that the planning authorities write to all involved and give a further 6 weeks for comments, by all those who have made a representation in response to the DPD, on whether and how the NPPF affects their concerns over the DPD as submitted and as now proposed to be changed.
-The officers view expressed was that this should not pose a risk to getting the plan approved as the NPPF was in draft when the plan was submitted and has not changed in any way that should affect the plan's soundness.
+Before commencing her presentation Louise Nurser, Lancashire County Council, gave an update on the National Planning Policy Framework and stated that the inspector has asked that the planning authorities write to all involved and give a further 6 weeks for suggestions to be made regarding changes to the plan.
+The officers view expressed was that this should not pose a risk to getting the plan approved as it is not a consultation on the whole plan, only the amendments made since it's previous submission.